patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Components/Components.md

 ### Rows and columns customization

-This example shows possible formats of `rows` and `columns` passed to the `DataViewTable` which allow you various customizations of the table header and body.
+This example shows possible formats of `rows` and `columns` passed to the `DataViewTable` which allow you various customizations of the table head and body.

 ```js file="./DataViewTableExample.tsx"